jnuccitelli/Project_2024/Reports/ColumnSortAnalysis.md

 ### Strong Scaling Plots

-For smaller input sizes, using fewer threads might be more efficient because the overhead from managing communication between threads can outweigh the benefits of parallelization.
+For any input size, using fewer threads can be more efficient since the communication overhead may outweigh the benefits of parallelization, limiting any reduction in computation time.
+However, after 256 processors, performance improves with 512 processors, even though the overall time is still higher than with fewer processors.
+This suggests that increasing the number of processors beyond 256 could further enhance performance and reduce overall time.

-For larger input sizes, improving the way processes are handled can help keep the performance gains going beyond the initial improvement phase (around 2–4 threads).
-Also, finding ways to balance the workload across threads could improve efficiency, especially for different input types.
+Across nearly all input sizes and types, the overall time does not vary significantly.
+However, for the largest input size 2^28, a clear difference is seen: Random inputs take the longest time, followed by 1% Perturbed, Reverse, and Sorted, in decreasing order of overall time.
+The more disorganized an input type is, the more swapping is required, leading to an increase in overall time.

 ![main_65536](../Graphs/GraphsColumnSort/main_65536.png)
 ![main_262144](../Graphs/GraphsColumnSort/main_262144.png)